 Subsection 2.
 Credits for study trips abroad may be transferred to the programme.
-Credits for educational activities during a study trip abroad can be transferred as courses and/or projects, provided they meet the requirements, cf. section 29.
+Credits for educational activities during a study trip abroad can be transferred as courses and/or projects, provided they meet the requirements, cf. sections 9 and 10 of this curriculum.